SeanShubin/documentation/videos/character/character.md

-## What does a software engineer need to know about characters?
+# What does a software engineer need to know about characters?

+## Example of why characters are more confusing than they seem
+Sample using the word [fiancé](fiancé.html)

+## Character Terminology
 There is a lot of terminology surrounding characters, and the terms are so interrelated it is hard to define them all in a non-circular manner.
 So I am going to try to provide definitions that are unambiguous even though some are circular.

-## Character Terminology

 ### Character
 For technical people, usually refers to either a code unit or code point.